ourcaldo/indexnowjs-maindev/PRIVACY_POLICY.md

 **What are Cookies?** Cookies are small files of letters and numbers that we store on your browser or the hard drive of your computer, or small graphic images placed on web pages or in emails.
 They can be stored either for a single browser session or more permanently.
 We use cookies to collect information about your browsing activities, distinguish you from other users, provide functionality, and analyze use of the Services.
 Our third-party partners, such as analytics providers, may use these technologies to collect information about your online activities over time and across different services.
 The types of cookies we and third parties may use to collect information are as follows:

 - **Strictly necessary cookies.** Some cookies are strictly necessary to make the Services available to you.
 We cannot provide you with the Services without this type of cookies.
-These include authentication tokens and session management cookies.
+These include cookies necessary for login and session management.
 - **Functional cookies.** These are used to recognize you when you return to the Services.
-This enables us to adapt our content for you, and remember your preferences (for example, your sidebar layout preferences).
+This enables us to adapt our content for you, and remember your preferences (for example, your dashboard layout preferences).
 - **Analytical or Performance cookies.** We also use cookies for analytics purposes in order to operate, maintain and improve our Services.
 We may use our own analytics cookies or use third party analytics providers to collect and process certain analytics data on our behalf.
 These providers may also collect information about your use of other websites, apps, and online resources.

 **What information do we automatically collect as you use the Services?**